Orion-Community/andromeda/README.md

 a list of possible things you could help with, or you could just scratch your own itch, that's just fine.

+There's a number of ways to get your changes into the kernel code.
+One of those is to send us a pull-request, and then send this to us in the google group/ mailing list.
+Of course you can also format patches and send those in to the same group.

+Github pull requests might work for some projects, but in order to keep the development in a central place, the preference goes out to patches and pull requests in the google group mailing list.

+orion-os@googlegroups.com

 TODO
 ----